Last updated: February 5, 2026

 • Scalping (M1, M5): Start with 5, 3, 3.
 This setup requires the indicator to be as responsive as possible, but it must be combined with strong price action skills to filter the noise.

-• Day and Swing Trading (M15, H1, H4): The default 14, 3, 3 is the industry standard for a reason.
+• Day and Swing trading (M15, H1, H4): The default 14, 3, 3 is the industry standard for a reason.
 For these particular styles, it offers the most dependable signals.

 • Position Trading (Daily, Weekly): Use a slower setting like 21, 5, 5 to focus only on the most significant, long-term market cycles.